TerraLJ/CS3892/README.md

 I'm making my best attempt to make the code generic enough so you can change the texts and stuff with little difficulty

 Also!
 If you want to change the images, just save a new image with the same name and overwrite them!
-You should probably have a consistent .png dimensions for the actual sprites but do whatever I just program lmao
+You should probably have a consistent .png dimensions for the actual sprites (I recommend at least 750 x 1080; go wider if needed) but do whatever I just program lmao.
+Recommendation for backgrounds to be 1920 x 1080.
+Again, consistency isn't strictly necessary but it would be nice

 You can change the text too btw.
 If you don't like my writing style feel free to give the animals more personality!